heroku/force.rb/README.md

 ### Custom Apex REST endpoints

-You can use Restforce to interact with your custom REST endpoints, by using `.get`, `.put`, `.patch`, `.post`, and `.delete`.
+You can use Force to interact with your custom REST endpoints, by using `.get`, `.put`, `.patch`, `.post`, and `.delete`.

 For example, if you had the following Apex REST endpoint on Salesforce: